We are knowledgeable and passionate about fitness. Read our reviews and find out what our customers have to say about our products and service.

 Light or Semi-Commercial Cross Trainers

 Brands have different definitions of semi-commercial gym equipment.
 This should indicate robust build quality and simple interfaces.
 They are normally larger than home cross trainers and are built for 5 -7 hours of use per day.
 A semi-commercial cross trainer label can be quite misleading because this definition can be so broad.
 It is better to take a detailed look at the stride length, machine weight and details of the commercial warranty to indicate the quality of a cross-trainer.
-See the JTX Zenith Rise for a semi-commercial gym cross trainer, the JTX Strider-X7 for a home cross trainer or the JTX Strider-X8 for a smart compact cross trainer.

 Commercial Cross Trainers